Torus bundle Liouville domains are stably Weinstein

 \begin{lemma} Let $pC\Pi^{PL}$ be a pre-chimney fold with $t_0 \geq \theta_0$.
 If a flowline reaches $\underline{t=t_0}$, it is trapped by the fold in backward time. \end{lemma}

 \begin{proof}

-Proving this lemma with backward time casework as in Lemma \ref{lemma:t_0_trap} is fairly tedious.
-Because of this, we will actually present a \textit{forward} time argument --- this is simpler, at the cost of slightly obfuscating the nature of the trapping mechanism of $pC\Pi^{PL}$.
-We emphasize that one can proceed as in Lemma \ref{lemma:t_0_trap}, and we also refer to Figure \ref{fig:pre_chimney}.
+Proving this lemma with backward time casework as in Lemma \ref{lemma:t_0_trap} using Figure \ref{fig:pre_chimney} as reference is possible but tedious.
+Because of this, we will present a \textit{forward} time argument which is simpler, at the cost of obfuscating the nature of the trapping mechanism of $pC\Pi^{PL}$.

 To exit the fold, a flowline must reach $\underline{s=0}$ with a $z$-coordinate no greater than $t_0$.
 In particular, it must necessarily reach $\underline{s=0}$ from $\underline{t=0}$ with a $z$-coordinate no greater than $t_0$.
 Consider such a flowline in \textit{forward} time, beginning on $\underline{t=0}$ with a $z$-coordinate no greater than $t_0$.
-We will argue that the flowline does \textit{not} traverse $\underline{t=t_0}$, which will prove the lemma.
+We will argue that the flowline does not traverse $\underline{t=t_0}$, which will prove the lemma.

 In forward time, the flowline follows $\partial_s - \partial_r$ to either $\underline{s=s_0}$ or $\underline{r=-r_0}$.